uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 ## More complex objects

-We used a simple prefab of a ship in t
+We used a simple prefab of a ship in the last example, but your prefab can be as complex as you need it to be.

+## Challenge

+- Create an empty object in the **Hierarchy**
+- Add multiple ships and other objects as chilldren
+-